secretstartups/handbook/leadership/emotional-intelligence/social-styles/index.html.md

 Interested in learning about your own SOCIAL STYLE and those of your team?
 Below are five steps you can take as an individual contributor or a people manager to better understand your people.

-1. **Complete the Self-Assessment** - Discover yourself using the [web based self-assessment](https://samdbeckham.gitlab.io/social-styles/).
-Teams can also inquire about the SOCIAL STYLEs comprehensive assessment from [TRACOM](https://tracom.com/) for a fee, that provides a comprehensive styles profile for each team member.
+1. Teams can inquire about the SOCIAL STYLEs comprehensive assessment from [TRACOM](https://tracom.com/) for a fee, that provides a comprehensive styles profile for each team member.
+GitLab L&D has been trained on SOCIAL STLYEs, please contact them to learn more about the assessment.

 2. **Reflection** - Reflect briefly on your result.
 What is your Social Style?